arangodb/docs/3.12/http/cluster.md

 ## Rebalance

-The API calls in this chapter deserve some explanation.
-As of version 3.10 ArangoDB has some builtin capabilities to rebalance the distribution of shards.
+As of version 3.10, ArangoDB has built-in capabilities to rebalance the distribution of shards.
 This might become necessary since imbalances can lead to uneven disk usage across the DBServers (data unbalance) or to uneven load distribution across the DBServers